jdcloudcom/en/documentation/Marketplace/Marketplace/Service-Related/PLUS-Enterprise-Email-Document.md

 1.11.5 Will my email system automatically delete the received email?

 In general, the email will not be deleted automatically.
-However, if you put the email in the “Deleted” email folder, the system will automatically clear the email in the “Deleted” email folder every 30 days.
-However, if you put the email in the” email folder, the system will automatically clear the email in the “Spam” email folder every 30 days.
+However, if you put the email in the "Deleted" email folder, the system will automatically clear the email in the "Deleted" email folder every 30 days.
+However, if you put the email in the" email folder, the system will automatically clear the email in the "Spam" email folder every 30 days.

 1.11.6 Why can’t I receive any email from my friend?